Master of Science in Biomedical Sciences

 Multiple pathways in a positive learning environment to ascend to in-demand careers.

-At the LU College of Biomedical Sciences in Miami Florida, we pride ourselves in being one of the top programs in the area, blending coursework in advance sciences, exam preparation, clinical shadowing, and research opportunities.
-Our faculty find new, innovative, and relevant ways to educate in a student-centered learning environment on-campus.
+At the LU College of Biomedical Sciences in Miami, Florida, we pride ourselves on being one of the top programs in the area.
+We blend coursework in advanced sciences, exam preparation, clinical shadowing, and research opportunities.
+Our non-thesis master’s curriculum permits our faculty to find new, innovative, and relevant ways to educate in a student-centered learning environment on campus.
 For the specific requirements for each Pathway, please navigate to your area of interest.

 Health professions pathway